kanaria69/Mainecoco/README.md

-## I accidentally drank a bottle of invisible ink.
-Now I’m in hospital, waiting to be seen.
+## How do you make a hankie dance?
+Put a little boogie in it.